n1234567891/Alien-Invasion-Game/README.md

 [Click here to play the game!](https://n1234567891.github.io/Alien-Invasion-Game/)

-Thanks to [Franks Laboratory](https://www.youtube.com/c/Frankslaboratory/featured) for amazing javascript game tutorials.
+Thanks [Franks Laboratory](https://www.youtube.com/c/Frankslaboratory/featured) for amazing javascript game tutorials.

 ### Here are some screenshots of the game :
 ------------------